jakeemerson/djraph/docs/index.rst

-.. goblin documentation master file, created by sphinx-quickstart on Sat Jul 16 14:01:32 2016.
+.. djraph documentation master file, created by sphinx-quickstart on Sat Jul 16 14:01:32 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Goblin - Async Python toolkit for the TinkerPop 3 Gremlin Server
+Djraph - Async Python toolkit for the TinkerPop 3 Gremlin Server
 ================================================================

-:py:mod:`Goblin<goblin>` is an asynchronous Python toolkit for the `TinkerPop 3`_ `Gremlin Server`_.
-In order to leverage Python's support for asynchronous programming paradigms, :py:mod:`Goblin<goblin>` is implemented using the async/await syntax introduced in Python 3.5, and does not support earlier Python versions.
-Goblin is built on top of `aiogremlin`_ and provides full compatibility with the `aiogremlin`_ GLV and driver.
+:py:mod:`Djraph<djraph>` is an asynchronous Python toolkit for the `TinkerPop 3`_ `Gremlin Server`_.
+In order to leverage Python's support for asynchronous programming paradigms, :py:mod:`Djraph<djraph>` is implemented using the async/await syntax introduced in Python 3.5, and does not support earlier Python versions.
+Djraph is built on top of `aiogremlin`_ and provides full compatibility with the `aiogremlin`_ GLV and driver.